ThibaultJanBeyer/DragSelect/README.md

 - No dependencies
 - Accessibility (a11y)
 - Add drag selection
+- Use modifier keys to make multiple independent selections
 - Choose which elements can be selected
 - Great browser support, works even like a charm on IE10
 - Lightweight, only ![gzip size](http://img.badgesize.io/https://thibaultjanbeyer.github.io/DragSelect/ds.min.js?compression=gzip)